-- The amount of temporary accommodation (associated with relocation) that is assessable for fringe benefits tax - The taxable value of a housing loan that is offered to a particular worker as part of their salary package and is subject to fringe benefit tax.
+- The grossed up taxable value of temporary accommodation (associated with relocation) that is assessable for fringe benefits tax - The grossed up taxable value of a housing loan that is offered to a particular worker as part of their salary package and is subject to fringe benefit tax.

-Accommodation provided to an employee in a remote area may be exempt (refer to ATO website).
+Accommodation provided to an employee in a remote area may be FBT exempt (refer to the ATO website).